Auditions & Casting Calls

 Rehearsals begin 4 to 5 weeks prior to show, and are scheduled on 2 or 3 weekday evenings between Monday and Thursday, plus Sunday afternoons.

-The position of Stage Manager will sometimes be divided between two individuals: a Rehearsal Stage Manager (RSM) who performs SM duties while the show is rehearsing, and a Production Stage Manager (PSM) who takes over for the production run.
+If necessitated by availability constraints or other factors, the position of Stage Manager can be divided between two individuals: a Rehearsal Stage Manager (RSM) who performs SM duties while the show is rehearsing, and a Production Stage Manager (PSM) who takes over for the production run.

 To express interest in stage managing with Merlyn Productions, e-mail firstname.lastname@example.org or call 204-415-2714.
 Résumé of past theatre experience, if available, should be forwarded to the same.